kevL/yata/ReadMe.txt

 - PropertyPanel on/off  : F7 (toggles the PropertyPanel on/off)
 - PropertyPanel top/bot : F8 (toggles the panel's position top/bottom)

+- Clear undo/redo (the undo/redo stacks can stack up over a long session; if so clear this when you're running low on RAM - note that each tabpage has its own undo/redo stacks)

 Font
 - Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data with)
-- current font string (a .NET string representing the current table font)
+- Current font string (a .NET string representing the current table font)
-- default (sets the table-font to Yata's hardcoded default font)
+- Load default font (sets the table-font to Yata's hardcoded default font)

 Paths (see Appendix E: how to use Info paths)